 By Connie Belciug, PhD, CERI Executive Director

-In the summer of 2018, I visited a Rohingya refugee camp in New Delhi, together with a team of U.S. volunteers.
+In the summer of 2018, I visited a Rohingya refugee settlement in New Delhi, together with a team of U.S. volunteers.
 We were looking for ways we could help its 350 residents who lost everything they owned in a fire two months before.
-The camp had been relocated to a slum area and was a makeshift jumble of tents with huge needs.
+The settlement had been relocated to a slum area and was a makeshift jumble of tents with huge needs.

 Through the help of a translator, we asked their community leader, “What can we help you with?
 I thought anything we could provide would probably be very welcomed.
 He responded, “We have everything we need.
 Thank you for asking.”

 My heart cringed as I felt powerless to do something for those families and their 115 children.
 I also felt humbled by his response.
 It was wrong to assume that they needed something that we could offer.
 Finally, I felt ashamed of having focused on their need before having built a relationship with them.
 I had failed to acknowledge their human dignity as more valuable than physical appearances and material possessions.

 Still, we insisted and asked again what we could do for them.
 After a few long minutes of back and forth in Hindi, he said, “We need education for our children.
 People come and give us things and then go away.
 We need someone to help our children get educated and move forward in life.”